songwellxie/songwellxie.github.io/life.md

 ## Hobby

-I like cooking myself, for health and also gym---I am also working on my body building.
+I like cooking myself, and also gym---I am also working on my body building.
 And I enjoy swimming and running.

-## Tour
+## Other

+I have been to Calgary, Toronto, Montreal, and Quebec City in Canada.
-Currently I am in Hong Kong, a very crowded but attactive city.
+I was in Hong Kong, a very crowded but attactive city.
 I have been to New York, Seattle, San Francisco.

 ---